BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/interactions.md

 ### See also
   * [Interactions Tab, Gene-Level](../organisms_gene/interactions.html)

-## Accessing the Genome-Level Interactions Table on the PATRIC Website
+## Accessing the Genome-Level Interactions Table
-Clicking the Interactions Tab in a Genome View displays the Interactions Table, listing of all of the interactions in PATRIC associated with the genes in that genome.
+Clicking the Interactions Tab in a Genome View displays the Interactions Table, listing of all of the interactions associated with the genes in that genome.

 ![Interactions Table, Genome-Level](../images/interactions_table_genome.png)

 The tables include the following columns (fields) for each interaction, and are based on [PSI-MITAB](https://wiki.reactome.org/index.php/PSI-MITAB_interactions) format:

-* **Interactor A:** PATRIC ID (unique primary identifier) for one of the two interacting features (protein-coding genes).
+* **Interactor A:** ID (unique primary identifier) for one of the two interacting features (protein-coding genes).
 * **Gene A:** Gene name for the feature, if available.
 * **Desc A:** Protein product (functional annotation) associated with the feature.
-* **Interactor B:** PATRIC ID for the other of the two interacting features.
+* **Interactor B:** ID for the other of the two interacting features.
 * **Gene B:** Gene name for the feature, if available.
 * **Desc B:** Protein product associated with the feature.
 * **Category:** Category of interaction: